roytang/blog/content/post/2021/01/2020-year-in-review/index.md

       * Express delivery: 1
   * Times I won the lotto: 0 (I declare in advance that I will remove this stat for 2021, it doesn't mean I won the lotto!)
   * Bears defeated in single combat: 0

+### Moving forward using all my breath

+Plans are still hazy for 2021.
+On a personal level, I have been feeling a bit lost in terms of direction, since there's always so much stuff I want to do or try out.
+I have been considering taking the year off completely like I did in 2016, but that may need further evaluation.
+As always, we take it in stride, and move forward one day at a time.